Frances B. Reid Awards

 Annual Meeting/Recognition Luncheon in the fall

 successes with Friends across the state!
-Applications must be received by September 30, 2015.
+Applications must be received by (2016 deadline posted later).
 Start now to collate your presentation

 materials.
 Then you will be ready to apply and, of course,